 Photo: Lancenil / Wikimedia Commons

-Hogenakkal Falls, located 130 km from Bangalore, is also called the “Niagara of India.”
+Hogenakkal Falls is also called the “Niagara of India.”
 The falls cascade over rocky terrains, depicting a perfect scene for boat ride and photo shoot.
 Well known for medicinal baths, Hogenakkal draws people for leisure and rejuvenation.
 October to February is an ideal time to visit Hogenakkal when the area can be well explored in good climatic conditions.

 5. Lepakshi